JordanMajd/MissionControl/README.md

 ### Features

 - Asset Utils: Tools to load assets, textures, meshes
-- Part Manager: Tool to add new parts to the game
+- Part Manager: Tools to import custom part packs into the game

-Current work:

-- Serializing JSON into generic parts, right now we can serialize a list of `WheelSO` into the parts list!
+  - Status: Proof of concept.
+  - Limitations:
+    - Can only import wheels right now
+    - Parts can have custom meshes, but right now that is hard coded and I don't have materials set up for it yet
+    - Localization is broken
+    - No custom part icons yet

 ### Future Work